snhaider9977/Azure-Storage-Account-Size-Calculator/readme.md

 Note: Ensure that you have the necessary permissions and appropriate module versions to execute the script successfully.

-For any further assistance or inquiries, please feel free to reach out.
+For any further assistance or inquiries, please feel free to reach out at snhaider9977@gmail.com